 I wanted to start our fourth installment of Fourth Friday Financial by wishing my beautiful bride of 15 years a Happy Birthday!
 What a blessing it is to share life with you! (comment from Mary- *sniff*, awww, so sweet!)

-Last month we talked in greater detail on how to create a spending plan.
+Last month we talked in greater detail on how to create a spending plan, aka a budget.
 There is one category in your spending plan called “emergency fund” that I thought would be good to discuss today.
 Your emergency fund is for unexpected events.
 And just to be clear eating out for dinner or buying a big screen TV does NOT qualify as an emergency! 😉

 I would be interested in who has the most interesting use of their emergency fund.
 Send us a note and share your story with us.

 Fourth Friday Financial (FFF) is written by Mary’s Dear Hubby Andy, because he was “voluntold”. 😉 We have been together for 2 decades and you will begin to see that our differences compliment each other well.
 Through this monthly series we hope you find practical information for taking control of your finances.